Table of Contents

 Comparison With Other Australian Open Greats

-- Rod Laver: Laver remains an icon of the sport.
+- Rod Laver: Laver is an icon of the sport.
 Comparing eras is difficult, but Djokovic’s achievements in a physically demanding modern game stand out for their sheer difficulty.
+Laver is considered an icon in the world of tennis.
+Comparing him to Djokovic is quite impossible as they both played in different eras.